anguillanneuf/PubSubEmulatorExamples/README.md

 Known issue: https://github.com/googleapis/java-pubsub/issues/584

+In Cloud SDK release `341.0.0` and later, the following steps will work if you comment out the`updatePullSubscriptionExample(projectId, subscriptionId, topicId);`.
+In the earlier releases, you must uncomment it for the following steps to work.

 1. Create a topic and subscription.
 Update the subscription to retain acked messages.
 Publish some messages.
    ```shell script
    mvn compile exec:java -Dexec.mainClass=CreateResources